aditya-xq/PicToWebP/README.md

 cd PicToWebP
 python convert_to_webp.py
 ```
 The script creates a new sub-folder with all the images converted to WebP format.
+In some cases, it can reduce memory usage by over 90% without any noticeable change in the quality of the images!

 ## Final Words 🎤